-Starting in January 2016, AULA also will begin offering graduate level Psychology classes at the Japanese American Cultural and Community Center in Downtown Los Angeles.
-Beginning in September, students can take free sample courses at the same location.
+AULA is now offering graduate level Psychology classes at the Japanese American Cultural and Community Center in Downtown Los Angeles.
+Students can take free sample courses at the same location.
 For more information, contact Admissions at (310) 578-1080 ext.
 100 or via email at email@example.com.

 AULA offers two distinct master’s degrees in Psychology: the Master of Arts in Clinical Psychology and the Master of Arts in Psychological Studies.

 MA in Clinical Psychology students learn a number of psychotherapy approaches to use in their practice, and get invaluable hands-on training working with clients at over 100 authorized clinical training and field study sites.